huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 I created global variable to tracked for tracking: `heatmap` and `Detected_Cars`.  if an area has vheicle detected `heatmap` will heat up, if not the vehicle is detect will 'cool down'.
 'Detected_Cars' is a list of previous detacted car object, if `detected` is below a threldshold, it will be removed from the list.

-The the tracking process is discribe as follow: (The code is is contained in `cell #50`)
+The the tracking process is discribe as follow: (The code is contained in `cell #50`)

 In each frame, a new heat map `heatmap_new` is created for the window that contains car images.
 Then the goble valabuble  `heatmap` is updated using the moving average method.